iShares MSCI China ETF (MCHI): Complete Beginner's Guide

 What is iShares MSCI China ETF?

 MCHI provides broad exposure to Chinese stocks across all sectors, including technology, financials, consumer goods, and healthcare.
 It tracks the MSCI China Index which covers large- and mid-cap companies listed in Hong Kong, mainland China, and the US.
-This fund is the most comprehensive single-fund option for investors wanting diversified Chinese equity exposure.
+This fund is the most detailed single-fund option for investors wanting diversified Chinese equity exposure.

 MCHI is managed by BlackRock and has been available since 2011.
 With $5.0B in assets under management, it's a growing fund that has attracted significant investor interest.
 The fund charges an expense ratio of 0.59%, which means for every $10,000 you invest, you pay approximately $59 per year in management fees.